appseconnect/docs/_posts/home.md

 The organization-specific app screen page displays all the apps that are present in a specific organization.

 Some of the predefined categories are :
-1. ERP
+1. ERP – SAP Business One, Microsoft Dynamics NAV, Priority etc
-2. ECommerce
+2. ECommerce – Magento, Shopify, WooCommerce etc.
-3. CRM
+3. CRM – Zoho CRM, Dynamics 365 CRM, Sugar CRM etc.
-4. Accounting, etc.
+4. Accounting – HubSpot, Salesforce Marketing Cloud etc.

+Also, APPSeCONNECT supports both the Cloud and On Premise Based Application.
+Some of the examples are:

+1. Cloud Based Applications – Shopify, WooCommerce, Zoho CRM, Magento
+2. On Premise Application - MS Dynamics NAV, SAP Business One, Uniconta
+3. Both Cloud & On-Premise – SAP Business One

 One has to search for the organization in the search box and the organization will open up.
 Go to the App menu.
 Here you will get two option - **Choose App & Add New App**.